Written by a Plum Village monastic

 If we believe only in conditions, then we invite fatalism, resignation—at worst despair.
 If we believe only in the individual will, then we’re going to have a lot of inner conflict, blame, and maybe eventually self-hatred.
 For me, the approach or the emphasis isn’t the main point.
 In Buddhism, it isn’t the mechanism of the action or even the action itself that determines its quality as good or bad.
 It’s the mind behind this.
 If it is tending towards unconditional presence, friendliness, and compassion, then anything goes.

-Next month, Part II will reflect on the importance of practicing with a Sangha.
+Click here to read Part II, which is about the importance of practicing with a Sangha.

 Interviewed by Annica on June 30, 2019 in Plum Village and transcribed by Elaine Fisher.